 How to write an Academic CV

-And your CV’s importance can’t be understated.
 How you write, structure, and present your skills, education, and experience in your CV is one of the critical parts of the application process.
-The problem is that there’s so much information out there that purports to show you what information you should include and how it should be structured, that it could be challenging to separate fact from fiction.
-This guide is here to demystify academic CVs by showing you how to write one that will get you noticed.
+In this guide, we demystify academic CVs by presenting step-by-step instructions for how to write one that will help you reach your employment goals.

 Resumes are concise documents of two pages or fewer that provide a succinct overview of your qualifications, skills, and experience.
 Because of this, they don’t go into a lot of detail and should only highlight why you’d be a good candidate for the job you’re applying for.